Protection From The Harsh Drug Laws Of Indiana

 - Criminal history.
 Someone with previous convictions (for any crimes) may be given a harsher sentence based on those prior convictions.
 If the previous convictions were for the same types of crime (felony drug convictions, for instance), the defendant may be given a much harsher sentence, and felony drug convictions may cause someone to be considered a habitual offender for certain subsequent felony charges.

-To discuss your case and learn how we may be able to help you, call DeVries + Kelly at 317-643-5918 locally.
+To discuss your case and learn how we may be able to help you, call DeVries Law Office at 317-972-9799 locally.
 You can also request an appointment via email.
-With offices in Indianapolis and Hamilton County, we serve throughout the state.
+With offices in Indianapolis, we serve throughout the state.
 Initial consultations in the area of criminal defense are always free.